Code of Practice & Ethics

 ThermoBuzzer™ Thermography Imaging is NOT a medical device and is only meant to be used as a monitoring biofeedback tool reflecting body surface heat, stress levels, energy imbalances and asymmetries.
 ThermoBuzzer™ operators are not qualified and can not provide a medical diagnosis, advice, treat, cure or even talk about physical ailments unless they are licensed in their country or state to do so.
 ThermoBuzzer infrared heat patterns and scans are used for peak performance and as a tool to motivate, empower and inspire clients to take an active role towards greater health, focus and happiness.

 Clients’ informed consent is essential prior to commencement of any health coaching consultation.
-It is recommended that Lifestyle Prescriptions® Professionals obtain a signed consent form (by the client) at the initial consultation.
-The law recognizes that some clients, because of their age, illness or mental capacity cannot give consent to health coaching consultation.
-In such cases you must obtain clear written consent from someone authorized to give consent of behalf of the client.
+It is recommended that Lifestyle Prescriptions® Practitioners obtain a signed consent form (by the client) at the initial consultation and follow state and federal regulations and laws.
+The law recognizes that some clients, because of their age, illness or mental capacity cannot give consent to health coaching consultations.
+In such cases you must obtain clear written consent from someone authorized to give consent on behalf of the client.
 If you decide you must discontinue working with a client, you must do all you can to help them find an alternative source of care.

 Relationship with the Client